PDP-10/its/README.md

 avoid the 5 minute grace period: type `:logout`.
 When ITS writes `SHUTDOWN COMPLETE`, it's safe to stop the emulator.
 Press <kbd>CTRL</kbd><kbd>\\</kbd>
 to escape to the simulator command prompt and `quit` to close it.
-If you had a separate telnet user session running you can similary press <kbd>CTRL</kbd><kbd>\[</kbd> and then exit telnet.
+If you had a separate telnet user session running you can similarly press <kbd>CTRL</kbd><kbd>\[</kbd> and then exit telnet.

 ITS can optionally use some additional peripheral devices.
 To attach